Track3/blog/README.md

 ## License

-* All "code" is licensed under the MIT license (like HTML templates, CSS/JavaScript code etc.).
-Everything lives in this repo is MIT licensed.
+* All "code" is licensed under the Mozilla Public License Version 2.0 (like HTML templates, CSS/JavaScript code etc.).
+Everything lives in this repo is MPL licensed.
 * All "content" is licensed under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0) license (like blog post content, images, videos .etc).
 * Feel free to [contact](https://zak.ee/about/#find-me-on) me if you have any questions.